Current Election Information

 Quick links to data and resources for the current election.

-August 1 is the date of this year's Primary.
+April 23, 2024 is Special Election Day.
 If you are registered to vote, your ballot is mailed automatically and there's no need to request one.
-Confirm or update your voter registration information today at VoteWA.gov
+Confirm or update your voter registration information today at VoteWA.gov.

-July 24 is the deadline to register or update your address online.
-You may also register and vote in person at a county voting center until 8 p.m. on election day.
+April 15 is the deadline to register or update your address online.
+You may also register and vote in person at a county voting center through election day.

-In 2023, the August 1 Primary includes state judicial offices, as well as a variety of local offices and/or measures (questions, bonds, levies, etc.).
+Ballots will contain local offices or measures (questions, bonds, levies, etc.).
 Your precinct determines what is printed on your ballot.
-Your customized voters' guide at VoteWA.gov and your mailed ballot will contain offices and measures based on the address where you are registered to vote.
+If your precinct is eligible, your customized voters' guide at VoteWA.gov and your mailed ballot will contain offices and measures based on the address where you are registered to vote.

 Contact your local elections office and learn more.